 There is more than a hint of Jazz in this entertaining anthology.
 Like the best of music, it is written with passion, and it will take you on a delightful journey.
 The poems offer original insights, homespun philosophy and a good many chuckles along the way.Mike Nock – ONZMPianist and composerJohn Fenton’s poems are luminous charms, reminding us of how crucial our internal is, how fleeting the external and how wondrous our present is.Barney McAllPianist and composerFearlessly, John Fenton waits to hear the real music, which is heartening, reflects this experience in the creation of his own art form, transcending these abstract emotions we happily call ‘language’.Ron SamsomDrummer, composer, Course co-ordinator Auckland University Jazz School

-The anthology of John Fenton’s poems titled ‘Dancing Between The Notes‘ is published by Xlibris Publishing NZ and details about the launch are listed below.
-The book is available from the author (recommended for those in New Zealand) as well as being available from Amazon, Barnes & Noble, Xlibris etc. The softcover price is NZ$24.99 and the eBook price will be $3.99 (there will be a special reduced hardcopy price at the launch).
+The anthology of John Fenton’s poems titled ‘Dancing Between The Notes‘ is published by Xlibris Publishing NZ.
+The book is available from the author (recommended for those in New Zealand) as well as being available from Amazon, Barnes & Noble, Xlibris, Kindle etc. The softcover price is NZ$24.99 and the eBook price is $4.99.

 The publication has been a long while in gestation; longer in fact than an Elephant pregnancy.
 With a push from various musicians and friends, the author got his act together and this volume is the result.
 Each person’s worldview is coloured by their life experience and in this case, it is the books that the author read, The politics he engaged with, the obscure roads he travelled along and above all the improvised music heard along the way.
 The book is dedicated to the ‘margin-aliens’ and above all to the musicians.